A 1940s Christmas at Attingham Park

-The Mansion will be open every day between Saturday 28 November and Wednesday 23 December, from 10.30am- 4pm.
+The Mansion will be decorated for a 1940s Christmas and will be open for pre-booked visits every day between Saturday 1 December and Sunday 23 December.

 On the ground floor each room will be decorated with an individual theme and 1940s music will be heard throughout.
 From a music theme in the Drawing Room, to photographs and papers from the 1940s in the Octagon Room, Attingham's stories and the way Christmas was celebrated more widely in the 1940s will be experienced inside the Mansion.